BriskenFinancials/use-case-template/cards/UC10000426-L-03-ensure-technical-landscape-readiness-for-sap-mbc-implementation.md

 # Ensure technical landscape readiness for SAP MBC implementation

 Conduct a comprehensive review of the customers technical landscape, including hardware, software, and network configurations.
 Verify that all technical prerequisites, such as middleware and sap mbc compatibility, are met.
-This enables: You will be able to confidently Conduct a comprehensive review of the customers technical landscape, including hardware, software, and network configurations
+You will be able to confidently Conduct a comprehensive review of the customers technical landscape, including hardware, software, and network configurations

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-03-top.png)